mingster/riben.life/web/doc/RECAPTCHA_SETUP.md

 ### Option 1: Basic reCAPTCHA (Minimum Setup)

+**Note:** The contact form uses Enterprise reCAPTCHA on the frontend, but the backend will fall back to basic verification if Enterprise is not configured.

 1. Go to [reCAPTCHA Admin Console](https://www.google.com/recaptcha/admin)
 2. Create a new site with reCAPTCHA v3
 3. Set `NEXT_PUBLIC_RECAPTCHA` to your site key
 4. Set `RECAPTCHA_SECRET_KEY` to your secret key

+**Important:** Even with a basic site key, the frontend will attempt to use Enterprise API.
+If your site key is not an Enterprise key, you may see verification errors.
+For best results, use an Enterprise key (see Option 2).

 ### Option 2: reCAPTCHA Enterprise (Recommended for Production)